Opinion | Trump reminds us why electing him in 2024 would be a disaster

 Former president Donald Trump, meanwhile, suggested on Fox News Thursday night that Biden should respond to the invasion by personally threatening to obliterate Russia with nuclear weapons.
 He decried Biden as weak for failing to do so.

 We don’t know whether Trump would actually escalate nuclear threats in a situation like this.
-But we do know this: Even as the U.S. marshals a robust international response built around maximal economic leverage, for Trump the key decisive factor must reflexively be reduced to perceptions of unilateral U.S. military strength and the leader’s manly willingness to unleash maximal destructive force.
+But we do know this: Even as the United States marshals a robust international response built around maximal economic leverage, for Trump, the key decisive factor must reflexively be reduced to perceptions of unilateral U.S. military strength and the leader’s manly willingness to unleash maximal destructive force.

 This contrast raises questions about what it might look like if Trump is president in 2025, in the context of Russia’s invasion of Ukraine.
-We constantly talk about Trump’s efforts to align our interests with those of Putin, and against Ukraine, during his presidency.
+We constantly talk about Trump’s efforts to align our interests with Putin's, and against Ukraine, during his presidency.
 But all that should also inform a debate that’s forward-looking as well.

 If Trump runs for president again and wins, he’ll be charting relations with Russia, NATO and Ukraine in the aftermath of this war, possibly while Putin’s conquest expands, or possibly while Ukrainians fight a brutal resistance against Russian occupation.